juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/07_Creating_Webmaps_Part_01.md

 ### Datasets
 We will be using three different datasets:
 * PLUTO for Manhattan - Originally downloaded from [here](http://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page)
-* Trees for Manhattan - Originally downloaded from [here](https://data.cityofnewyork.us/Environment/Street-Tree-Census-Manhattan-/e6n3-m3vc)
+* Trees for Manhattan - Originally downloaded from [here](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh) - **Note: you have to filter the table to download only the trees for Manhattan, otherwise the dataset will be too big.**
 * Green taxi trips (6/10/2015) - You can find the dataset [here](https://github.com/juanfrans-courses/mapping_arch_hum/tree/master/Spring_2016/Class_Data/07_Web_Mapping) *Note: this file contains a subset of taxi trips (those for the 10th of June, 2015) of a much larger dataset that can be downloaded [here](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
 However, for this tutorial, please use this sample.
 The whole dataset is too large for the purposes of this tutorial.*

 ### Creating a building age map of Manhattan